Skip to content

 Dooega Beach

-Dooega is a picturesque fishing village which overlooks Clare island and the Atlantic ocean beyond.
+Dooega is a picturesque fishing village that overlooks Clare Island and the Atlantic Ocean.
 The beach at Dooega is called Camport Bay.
 There are many historic sites around the area, including two forts.

-No trip to Westport or Mayo in general would be complete without a visit to Achill Island.
+No trip to Westport, or County Mayo in general, would be complete without a visit to Achill Island.
 The island was first inhabited almost 5,000 years ago and is the largest of all islands off the coast of Ireland.
-The people that have lived here for thousands of years have left their mark on the island.
-Below we have included some interesting locations you can visit.
+The people who have lived here for thousands of years have left their mark on the island.
+Below, we have included some exciting locations you can visit.

 Grace O’Malley’s Castle